Spirit photography

 Spirit photography (also called ghost photography) is a type of photography whose primary goal is to capture images of ghosts and other spiritual entities, especially in ghost hunting.
 It dates back to the late 19th century.
 The end of the American Civil War and the mid-19th Century Spiritualism movement contributed greatly to the popularity of spirit photography.
+The omnipresence of death in the Victorian period created a desire for evidence of the afterlife, and those who partook in spirit photography oftentimes hoped to receive images that depicted the likeness of a deceased relative or loved one.
 Photographers such as William Mumler and William Hope ran thriving businesses taking photos of people with their supposed dead relatives.
 Both were shown to be frauds, but "true believers", such as Sir Arthur Conan Doyle, refused to accept the evidence as proof of a hoax.

-As cameras became available to the general public, ghost photographs became common due to natural camera artifacts such as flash reflecting off dust particles, a camera strap or hair close to the lens, lens flare, pareidolia, or in modern times, deceptions using smart phone applications that add ghosts images to existing photographs.
+As cameras became available to the general public, ghost photographs became common due to natural camera artifacts such as flash reflecting off dust particles, a camera strap or hair close to the lens, lens flare, pareidolia, or in modern times, deceptions using smart phone applications that add ghost images to existing photographs.

 History

-The first practical photography, introduced in 1839, used the process called daguerreotype, and spirits were never captured.
-According to Owen Davies in The Haunted: A Social History of Ghosts, ghost photography started with photographic experimentation using people standing in front of and behind glass windows or noting that the long exposures required at the time would often result in transparent images when people or animals left the frame during the exposure.
-Sir David Brewster, in 1856, recognized that these effects could be used to deliberately create ghostly pictures.
-The London Stereoscopic Company decided to use Brewster's idea and created a series of images called "The Ghost in the Stereoscope".
-But it was not until glass plate negatives were used circa 1859, making double images possible, that spirits began to regularly appear in photographs.
+The first practical photography, introduced in 1839, used the daguerreotype process.
+In this and other early processes, the image was developed directly from the exposure plate, so multiple exposure did not normally occur.
+Yet, since they required long exposures, it was possible for passing movement to leave a faint image, and they were able to capture reflections in the manner of Pepper's ghost.
+Sir David Brewster, in 1856, recognized that these effects could be used deliberately to create ghostly pictures.
+The London Stereoscopic Company used Brewster's idea to create a series of images called "The Ghost in the Stereoscope".

-From the 1860s on, the spirit photographers were no longer using the long exposures and double images previously used but instead what looked like cut out faces and bodies from magazines to represent disembodied figures.
-By the 1880s, as more people owned cameras, spirit photography boomed.
-It didn't start to decline until the 1920s after skeptics such as Harry Houdini tried to counteract spiritualistic fraud.
+The adoption of glass-plate negative processes around 1859 made it practical to reuse an exposure plate, with the possibility of prior images remaining visible; it was this effect that early spirit photographers relied on to create their images.
+As cameras fell in price and became more widespread, spirit photography boomed, although the methods could be crude.
+The phenomenon did not start to decline until the 1920s after skeptics such as Harry Houdini tried to counteract spiritualistic fraud.